-The Theatre has presented some 100 productions during its existence.
-Amongst its actors are to be found professionals and amateurs alike of French, Australian, European and other nationalities and origins.
+The Theatre has presented over 100 productions during its existence.
+Amongst its actors are professionals and amateurs alike of French, Australian, European and other nationalities and origins.

 MFT employs professional directors, artists, set designers, technicians and other staff who may change from production to production to enhance the great variety of styles and presentation of theatrical works.
 The Company has performed in conventional and experimental theatre spaces as well as in National Trust mansions.